 Volunteering – extra depth to your professional career and to your CV.

 Education and self improvement is now a life-long endeavour.
-Gone are the days where people could sit in the same job for forty plus years.
-It seems like every other day you’re going through a restructure where your company is re-aligning its business, and with it, adding and subtracting people and positions and because of this it is important to regularly review your CV and keep it up to date.
+Gone are the days when people could sit in the same job for forty plus years.
+It seems like every other day you’re going through a restructure where your company is re-aligning its business, and with it, adding and subtracting people and positions and because of this it is important to regularly review your CV and keep it up-to-date.

 Which brings me to the topic of how to stand out from the crowd when applying for a job?
 Other than the normal selection criteria, employers are often looking for those people with something extra on their CV; something that distinguishes one applicant from another.
 Who is prepared to go the extra mile or is active in their professional community?
 Many applicants will have a PMP certification, but who has noted that they’ve helped their local chapter (or even the global organisation) on a special project, supporting events or one of the portfolios?